enigma49/task_manager/README.md

 5) Frontend runs on localhost:4200, backend runs on localhost:3000.
 6) Navigate to localhost:4200/login to login and signup

+Note: Incase you get a node-sass error make sure your version of node is compatible with the sass version.

 # About Project